armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-service-v-1-0-27.md

 ---

-Performance introduce to let agent manage the cache start and end synchronization timestamps
+Performance enhancement introduced to let agent manage the cache start and end synchronization timestamps.